 Department for Work and Pensions data on the percentage of each age group in Wales living in relative income poverty shows that 22% of working-age adults in Wales (2017-2020) were living in relative income poverty.
-This percentage
+This percentage remains steady in Wales but is still above that seen for other UK countries.
+As food prices, energy bills and general costs continue to rise across the UK it is becoming harder for households to stay above the poverty line.
 This is compounded by the fact that wages are not rising to meet the extra costs.
 This means that more working households are experiencing poverty.